 Our advisor is entitled to an acquisition fee of up to 3.85% of (1) the cost of all investments we acquire (including our pro rata share of any indebtedness assumed or incurred in respect of the investment and exclusive of acquisition and financing coordination fees), (2) our allocable cost of investments acquired in a joint venture (including our pro rata share of the purchase price and our pro rata share of any indebtedness assumed or incurred in respect of that investment and exclusive of acquisition fees and financing coordination fees) or (3) the amount funded by us to acquire or originate a loan or other investment, including mortgage, mezzanine or bridge loans (including any third-party expenses related to such investment and exclusive of acquisition fees and financing coordination fees).
-The 3.85% of acquisition fees consist of (i) a 1.5% base acquisition fee and (ii) up to an additional 2.35% Contingent Advisor Payment; provided, however, that the Contingent Advisor Holdback will be retained by us until January 16, 2019, at which time any portion of the Contingent Advisor Holdback owed to our advisor will be paid.
-The amount of the Contingent Advisor Payment to be paid in connection with the closing of an acquisition will be reviewed on an acquisition-by-acquisition basis and such payment will not exceed the thenoutstanding amounts paid by our advisor for selling commissions, dealer manager fees, stockholder servicing fees or other fees paid on behalf of clients of nonaffiliated registered investment advisors.
-For these purposes, the amounts paid by our advisor and considered "outstanding" will be reduced by the amount of the Contingent Advisor Payment previously paid and taking into account the amount of the Contingent Advisor Payment Holdback.
-Our advisor may waive or defer all or a portion of any acquisition fees, including the contingent advisor payment, at any time and from time-totime, in our advisor's sole discretion.
+The up to 3.85% acquisition fee consists of (i) a 1.5% base acquisition fee and (ii) up to an additional 2.35% contingent acquisition fee, which we refer to as the "Contingent Advisor Payment."
+The 1.5% base acquisition fee will always be payable upon our acquisition of an investment, unless the receipt thereof is waived by our advisor.
+The amount of the Contingent Advisor Payment to be paid in connection with the closing of an acquisition will be reviewed on an acquisition-byacquisition basis and such payment shall not exceed the then-outstanding amounts paid by the advisor for dealer manager fees, sales commissions, stockholder servicing fees or other fees paid on behalf of clients of nonaffiliated registered investment advisors at the time of such closing.
+For purposes of determining the amount of Contingent Advisor Payment payable, the amounts paid by the Advisor for dealer manager fees, sales commissions, stockholder servicing fees or other fees paid on behalf of clients of nonaffiliated registered investment advisors and considered "outstanding" will be reduced by the amount of the Contingent Advisor Payment previously paid.
+Our advisor may waive or defer all or a portion of the acquisition fee at any time and from time to time, in our advisor's sole discretion.